shanalily/rcos-status-updates/spring_2019/week_06.md

 ## Notes

 <!-- > This is an optional section for any sort of information that does not fall under any of the other categories. -->
+I went to the docker workshop over the weekend, and spent a little time reading documentation again.
+Docker is something I wish I had more practice with.